Tweeticism/Tweet-scraping-and-sorting-tools/README.md

 •	Designed to sort large batches of tweets via keywords

 Features
-•	Uses a set of keywords (see attached humanitarian_keywords_and_categories.txt file) to sort a large number of tweets into five humanitarian categories, and to remove unrelated tweets o	red_cross o	un_agencies o	msf_solidarist o	faith_based o	others (general mentions of humanitarian organizations)
+•	Uses a set of keywords (see attached humanitarian_keywords_and_categories.txt file) to sort a large number of tweets into five humanitarian categories:	red_cross; un_agencies; msf_solidarist;	faith_based; and others (general mentions of humanitarian organizations)
 •	Normalizes character sets, emojis and special characters
 •	Uses tweet IDs to identify and remove duplicates
 •	Processes only .csv files